 Dad wants to make big subs for me and 7 members of my soccer team.
 He cuts each sub into fourths.
 Each person will get a fourth.
 How many subs does he need to make?

 I know that there are 8 members of the soccer team.
-So I take 8 white rods, each worth 1 unit.
-I form groups of 4.
-I have two groups of 4.
-Then I find the rod that represents 4 units, the purple rod.
+So I took 8 white rods, each worth 1 unit.
+I formed groups of 4 because dad cut each sub into fourths.
+I had two groups of 4.
+Then I found the rod that represents 4 units, the purple rod.
 I have two purple rods that represent the two submarine sandwiches.

 \(\frac{1}{4} + \frac{1}{4} + \frac{1}{4} + \frac{1}{4} + \frac{1}{4} + \frac{1}{4} + \frac{1}{4} + \frac{1}{4} = \mathord{?}\) or \( 8 \times \frac{1}{4} = \mathord{?}\)